-List the reasons why they may not be considered non-independent external or independent directors and their relationship to either the company, its executives or its shareholders:
+List the reasons why these cannot be considered non-independent external or independent Directors and detail their relationships with the Company, its executives or shareholders:

-List any changes in the classification of each director which have occurred during the period:
+List any changes in the classification of each Director which have occurred during the year.

-B.1.4 Explain, if appropriate, the reasons why non-independent external directors have been appointed at the behest of shareholders whose holdings are less than 5% of the share capital:
+B.1.4.
+Explain, when applicable, the reasons why non-independent external Directors have been appointed upon the request of shareholders who hold less than 5% of the share capital.